Yourartbest/Rust_hello_world/README.md

 Hello world introduction to Rust

 To run use "cargo run"
-to compile use "rustc programName.rs"
+<br>To compile use "rustc programName.rs"